MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 Before you begin, make sure that the following prerequisites are met:

-* You are using a React Native project that runs React Native 0.34 or later.
+* You're using a React Native project that runs React Native 0.34 or later.
-* You are targeting devices that are running on Android Version 5.0/API level 21 or later, or iOS version 9.0 or later.
+* You're targeting devices that are running on Android Version 5.0/API level 21 or later, or iOS version 9.0 or later.
-* You are not using any other library that provides Crash Reporting functionality on iOS.
+* You're not using any other library that provides Crash Reporting functionality on iOS.
 * For iOS, the default way to use the SDK requires [CocoaPods](https://cocoapods.org).
 (If you haven't installed CocoaPods, follow the [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html) to do so).
 Nonetheless, it is possible to link the SDK manually.

 ## 2. Create your app in the App Center Portal to obtain the App Secret